mvgrimes/AnyEvent-Filesys-Notify/README.md

 Alternatives to this module [Filesys::Notify::Simple](https://metacpan.org/pod/Filesys::Notify::Simple), [File::ChangeNotify](https://metacpan.org/pod/File::ChangeNotify).

-# BUGS

-Please report any bugs or suggestions at [http://rt.cpan.org/](http://rt.cpan.org/)

-Forcing the `IO::KQueue` backend on a Mac does not seem to work.
-The `IO::KQueue` backend seems to be working fine on BSD.
-I don't have the experience or time to fix it on a Mac.
-I would greatly appreciate any help troubleshooting this.

 # CONTRIBUTORS

-Thanks to Gasol Wu <gasol.wu@gmail.com> who contributed the BSD support for IO::KQueue.
+- Gasol Wu <gasol.wu@gmail.com> who contributed the BSD support for IO::KQueue
+- Dave Hayes <dave@jetcafe.org>
+- Carsten Wolff <carsten@wolffcarsten.de>

 # AUTHOR

 Mark Grimes, <mgrimes@cpan.org>

+# SOURCE

+Source repository is at [https://github.com/mvgrimes/AnyEvent-Filesys-Notify](https://github.com/mvgrimes/AnyEvent-Filesys-Notify).

+# BUGS

+Please report any bugs or feature requests on the bugtracker website [http://github.com/mvgrimes/AnyEvent-Filesys-Notify/issues](http://github.com/mvgrimes/AnyEvent-Filesys-Notify/issues)

+When submitting a bug or request, please include a test-file or a patch to an existing test-file that illustrates the bug or desired feature.

 # COPYRIGHT AND LICENSE

-This software is copyright (c) 2015 by Mark Grimes, <mgrimes@cpan.org>.
+This software is copyright (c) 2016 by Mark Grimes, <mgrimes@cpan.org>.

 This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.